Keeping the University reading

 The Bodleian Libraries will automatically extend any Bodleian Libraries items on loan until week commencing 12 October 2020.
 Fines will continue to be waived for all items.

-If you have items on loan and would like to return them before then, we will be in touch in the coming weeks with more information on this process.
+If you have items on loan and would like to return them before then there are five temporary hubs for return of Bodleian Libraries items available around Oxford.
 If you are not returning to Oxford, we will make it as easy as possible to return items, regardless of your location.

 Scan & Deliver

-In late June we shall be resuming our Scan & Deliver service, this will start up from selected library sites with additional libraries and Special Collections following with a mediated service.
-The process for requesting scans will remain the same as before.
+The Scan & Deliver service has started up from selected library sites with additional libraries and Special Collections following in the coming weeks with a mediated service.
+The process for requesting scans remains the same as before.
 This service remains free for now.
 For more information visit the Scan & Deliver page.

 Click & Collect